sib-swiss/containers-introduction-training/docs/course_material/singularity.md

 ./ubuntu-figlet-df_v2.sif pwd
 ```

 **Exercise:** Run the above command.
 What is the output?
-How would the output look from a Docker container?
+How would the output look like if you would run a similar command with Docker?

 !!! hint
-    You can also just test what the output is of the docker container (run this on your local computer):
+    A similar Docker command would look like (run this on your local computer):

     ```sh
     docker run --rm ubuntu-figlet-df:v2 pwd
     ```

 ??? done "Answer"
-    The output of `./ubuntu-figlet-df_v2.sif pwd` is the current directory on the host: `/home/username` if you have it in your home directory.
-The output of `docker run --rm ubuntu-figlet-df:v2 pwd` (on the local host) would be `/`, which is the default workdir (root directory) of the container, and is path within the container (i.e. separated from the host).
+    The output of `./ubuntu-figlet-df_v2.sif pwd` is the current directory on the host: i.e. `/home/username` if you have it in your home directory.
+The output of `docker run --rm ubuntu-figlet-df:v2 pwd` (on the local host) would be `/`, which is the default workdir (root directory) of the container.
+As we did not mount any host directory, this directory exists only within the container (i.e. separated from the host).

 ### Interactive shell